Patricia Giles: Early activities

-A qualified nurse, she founded the Women's Electoral Lobby branch in Perth in 1973.
-She also returned to study at the University of Western Australia, where she received her Bachelor of Arts in 1974.
-She later became an organizer for the Hospital Employees Union of Western Australia, and she was the first woman on the executive of the West Australian Trades and Labor Council.
-In 1981 she was elected as an Australian Labor Party Senator for Western Australia.
+Senate

+At the 1980 federal election, she was elected as an ALP Senator for Western Australia.
 During her twelve years as a senator she was active in issues related to women, she led the Australian delegation to the United Nations Decade for Women meetings in the 1980s.
 She and Sara Dowse contributed the piece "Women in a Warrior Society" to the 1984 anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan.

+Later life

-Following her retirement from politics, she continued to be active in women's rights, serving three terms as president of the International Alliance of Women.
+Following her retirement from politics, Giles continued to be active in women's rights, serving three terms as president of the International Alliance of Women.
 On Australia Day, 2010, she was named a Member of the Order of Australia, "For service to the community through organisations and advisory bodies that promote the interests of women, and to the Parliament of Australia".
-She died on 9 August 2017.
+She died on 9 August 2017 from dementia, aged 88.